-Sometimes you know that you should do these things but it is difficult to get going and there can be many hurdles to overcome.
+Sometimes you know that you should do these things but it is difficult to get going.
+There may be many hurdles to overcome.
 This is where I can help.
-I will work with you to identify a plan of attack that incorporates sustainable lifestyle changes and dietary suggestions.
+I will work with you to develop a strategy that incorporates sustainable lifestyle changes and dietary suggestions.
 I can also prescribe nutritional supplements which are known to be helpful with stress, weight loss, sugar cravings etc as well as herbs and nutrients that are proven to work directly on reducing blood pressure.

 Given the risks associated with high blood pressure, it’s a great idea to know your blood pressure and have it checked periodically.
 That way you can track whether it is sneaking up over time and nip it in the bud.
 I can do this as part of your consultations.

-Metabolic syndrome is the term given to a cluster of health conditions which, when they occur simultaneously, increase your risk of diabetes, heart disease or stroke and if left unaddressed may, in the long term cause damage to your heart, kidneys, liver and arteries.
+Metabolic syndrome is the term given to a cluster of health conditions that, when they occur simultaneously, increase your risk of diabetes, heart disease or stroke.
+If left unaddressed they may, in the long term, cause damage to your heart, kidneys, liver and arteries.

-Generally speaking, someone would be considered to be at increased risk of metabolic syndrome if they have a waist circumference of more than 94cm for men or 80cm for women along with two or more of the following:
+Generally speaking, you would be considered to be at increased risk of metabolic syndrome if you have a waist circumference of more than 94cm for men or 80cm for women along with two or more of the following:

 - Raised fasting glucose levels

 - Low HDL cholesterol (i.e. the “good” cholesterol)

 Does that sound like you or someone you know?

 It is estimated that up to one-quarter of the Australian population might meet these criteria.
 If there is a family history of any of these factors then that is even more reason to do something about it now.